coincar-sim/lanelet2_interface_ros/README.md

 **Use this to avoid 1 mio different lat/lon to x/y transformations and different maps being loaded**

-Just include this in your ROS node like
+Just include this in your cpp ROS node like

 ```cpp
 #include "lanelet2_interface_ros/lanelet2_interface_ros.hpp"